Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/alex.md

 ### varun

-#### one thing i think is done well
-i love the project idea, i read it and i went "dang that's good"
+- **one thing i think is done well:** i love the project idea, i read it and i went "dang that's good"

-#### one suggestion
-maybe consider the role comments have to play? not just the up/down numbers but what they're saying? not sure if you are using that already for validation
+- **one suggestion:** maybe consider the role comments have to play? not just the up/down numbers but what they're saying? not sure if you are using that already for validation

-#### one thing i learned
-i didn't know the PMAW existed, definitely good to know since i am working with reddit data!
+- **one thing i learned:** i didn't know the PMAW existed, definitely good to know since i am working with reddit data!

 ### Soobin